We're the UK's leading bowel cancer charity

 The bowel is part of the digestive system.
 It is made up of the small bowel and the large bowel.
 The large bowel is made up of the colon and rectum.

 Cancer that affects the large bowel is typically called bowel cancer.
-You may also hear it being called colorectal cancer.
-This means cancer in the colon or rectum.
+You may also hear it being called colorectal cancer, colon cancer or rectum cancer, depending on where it is found.

 Cancer that affects the small bowel is called small bowel cancer.
 For information and support about small bowel cancer, please visit Macmillan or Cancer Research UK’s website.